-DA BOM : Best of Microbiology August, 2020 Part I
+DA BOM: Best of Microbiology In The News August 2020 Part I

-Once a month Microbigals will bring you our favorite microbiology news, from scientific papers, to fellow bloggers, to news articles in 5 categories: Extremophiles, Medical, Environmental and Marine, Food and Agriculture and Microbial Products.
+Once a month Microbigals will bring you our favorite microbiology news, from scientific papers to fellow bloggers, to news articles in 5 categories: Extremophiles, Medical, Environmental and Marine, Food and Agriculture, and Microbial Products.
 So you can stay up to date with the world of microbe news.
-Here is the best of microbiology news for August, 2020.
+Here is the best microbiology news for August 2020.
 See part II for more August microbe news.

 Extremophiles & Space ‘Crobes

-Dr. Michael Daly believes by using knowledge from extremophiles we can make vaccines (including ones fo COVID-19) faster, cheaper and safer
+Dr. Michael Daly believes by using knowledge from extremophiles we can make vaccines (including ones for COVID-19) faster, cheaper and safer

 Extremophile, D. radiodurans, uses manganese to create these antioxidant enzymes that protect the cell’s repair proteins, which in turn can repair damage to the cell’s DNA or RNA.

 2. SnapShot: Microbial Extremophiles - Amy K. Schmid et. al.

 Really beautiful graphic depicted where extremophiles are founds, how they survive, the extremist of the extremophiles, and their different categories of extremophiles.

 6 main types of extremophiles - psychrophiles (<15c), thermophiles (>60c), acidophiles (pH<3), Alkaliphiles (pH>9), Halophiles (high salt), Xerophiles (dry, dessert)

 Bacteria, Geothermobacterium and Archaea, Methanopyrus can survive at temperatures higher than 100c, higher than boiling!